Browse the Guide:

 CROWN COTTON MILLS [DALTON, GEORGIA].
 ORAL HISTORY TAPES, 1984-85.
 19 tapes.
 Oral history tapes of employees at the Crown Cotton Mills in Dalton, a textile town in the Appalachian Valley of northwest Georgia.
 Most of mill hands interviewed worked for Crown from the 1920s-1960s.
 All interviews conducted by J. Douglas Flamming, formerly a history professor at Virginia Polytechnic Institute and State University, in 1984-85.
 Unprocessed.
 Ms88-023.

 CROY FAMILY.
 PAPERS, 1859-1938.
 0.5 cu. ft.
 Blacksburg, Virginia family.
 Papers of the Croy and related families (especially the Dawson and Pepper families) of Montgomery County, Virginia.
 Includes correspondence, financial records, diaries, artifacts and photographs.
-Finding aid available in EAD on the Virginia Heritage Project database.
+Finding aid available online.
 Images from the album are available on the VT Imagebase.
 Ms2001-018.

 CRUISE, KATHLEEN T. ARCHITECTURAL PAPERS, 1964-1995.
 8.5 cu. ft.
+International Archive of Women in Architecture.
 Architect of San Francisco, California.
 Alumna of Virginia Tech.
 Collection focuses on her work for Pacific Gas and Electric company in San Francisco, California.
-International Archive of Women in Architecture.
-Finding aid available on the Virginia Heritage database.
+IFinding aid available online.
 Ms1999-001.

 CULNAN, KENNETH S. PAPERS, 1970.
 1 vol. Graduate of Virginia Polytechnic Institute (B.S.
 Arch., 1971).
 Papers consist of a typescript book, "Space Structure Building Systems Applied to a Housing Complex and an Airport Terminal Facility," presented to the VPI College of Architecture in August 1970.
 Ms92-001.

 CULVER, JOSHUA W. CORRESPONDENCE, 1862-1863, 1877-1899.
 0.1 cu. ft.
 Eight manuscript letters of a Union soldier in the Civil War, written in Virginia, Maryland, and Pennsylvania; and four letters written to and from other Culver family members.
 Transcripts available.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1982-004.

 CUNNINGHAM, DAVID.
 LETTER, 1865.
 0.1 cu. ft.
 Union soldier in the Civil War.
 Letter written April 26,1865, from Berkley's Station, Virginia, to Mrs. A.E.
 Young.
 Tells Mrs. Young that reports of him getting killed are false, and were probably created by the "Copperheads," or Northern Democrats who opposed the Union's war policy.
 Ms89-060.